tabriznaghiyev/Portfolio/README.md

 - 📌 [Kaggle Profile](https://www.kaggle.com/tabriznagiyev)
 - 📌 [Hackerrank Profile](https://www.hackerrank.com/tabriznagiyev)

--Detail-oriented and results-driven Information Science student who excels at maintaining large databases, performing data collection and analysis, and conducting detailed reports.
+- Detail-oriented and results-driven Information Science student who excels at maintaining large databases, performing data collection and analysis, and conducting detailed reports.
 Possess great analytical skills, excellent multitasking skills, strong attention to detail, a person who is interested in learning new things about data and significant ability to work in a team.
 Tabriz is currently looking for a Data Scientist or Machine Learning position with a forward-moving company

 ---